philipturner/molecular-renderer/Sources/HardwareCatalog/Simulation/ElasticModuli/README.md

 # Elastic Moduli

+This is part of an ongoing effort to vaildate the accuracy of MM4.
+In theory, bulk material properties like lattice constant and stiffness should be reproduced to within 1&ndash;10% error.
+The measurement process will face a combinatorial explosion - multiple properties, multiple materials, multiple force magnitudes, multiple system sizes.

+It would be insightful to walk through the process of solving the combinatorial explosion.
+At first glance, the compute cost seems to not be the bottleneck.
+Rather, the complexity of the source code.
+Experiments need to be organized into data structures, with functions and initializers for different conditions.
+There must be ways to quickly prototype a production simulation, discover and fix errors, summarize the results, etc.

+So far, there were some initial experiments.
+These revealed potential problems that may appear in production, and should be anticipated during code design.
+There was also a work breakdown structure.
+The project was estimated to take about a week.
+Since it was not the author's top priority, the project was put on hold.

 ## Scene Setup

 Experiment: A traditional energy minimizer does not minimize vdW potential energy to sufficient accuracy, only internal deformations.
 One typically starts a simulation with energy-minimized rigid bodies, then uses MD or RBD to simulate evolution over time.